 Emma Jones (Staff)

 On arrival at Daios Cove, the first thing that greets you is the stunning view out over the resort's private cove.
 During the course of your stay, this view never ceases to tire, and, with all rooms enjoying beautiful outlooks over the cove, you will find no end of opportunities to appreciate your wonderful surroundings.
-The rooms, suites and villas here all offer plenty of space and privacy, and whether you are traveling as a couple or a family, you will be sure to find an option which is right for you.
+The rooms, suites and villas here all offer plenty of space and privacy, and whether you are travelling as a couple or a family, you will be sure to find an option which is right for you.
 If you can, I would highly recommend upgrading to a suite or a villa so that you can benefit from the fantastic all-inclusive Residents' Club.
 A fully inclusive board basis like no other, the Residents' Club offers guests a la carte dining in all of the resort's four restaurants with very few menu exceptions, a bottle of wine with every meal, unlimited room service and minibar, and all drinks, snacks and ice creams during the day.
 Perfect for families, this means that you can ensure that everyone is kept fed, watered and happy at no extra cost!
 Food, service and attention to detail at this resort is absolutely superb - there truly has been no stone left unturned in the quest to ensure that every guest has the most amazing stay.